Freeze-in sterile neutrino dark matter in a feebly gauged $B-L$ model: Abundance of sterile neutrino DM

 Apart from the DM production, the late time decay of $Z'$ into the SM fermions could cause problems.
 When $Z'$ decays after the Big-Bang nucleosynthesis (BBN), the synthesized elements would be destructed by energetic particles produced by the decay and the success of BBN would be spoiled, as TeV mass gravitinos do~\cite{Khlopov:1984pf,Ellis:1984eq}.
 The BBN constraints on sub-GeV decaying particles have been derived in Ref.~\cite{Kawasaki:2020qxm}.
 For reference purpose, we add the dashed-dotted line corresponding to the $Z'$ lifetime of $1$ second in Fig.~\ref{fig:DM-abundance}: below the line the $Z'$ boson would decay after the BBN starts.
-Notice that this does not necessarily mean the region below this line is excluded by the BBN.
-As we will see in Figs.~\ref{fig:mphi2GeV-alpha0} and \ref{fig:mphi2GeV-alpha10-7}, $Z'$ also can be converted into photon via $Z' f \to \gamma f$ before its decay.
-Therefore, the detailed analysis would be needed by taking into account the conversion into photon.